DrunkPsyduck/DrunkPsyduck/README.md

 ### En Hello there 👋
 - 🔭 Learning new skills
 - :hotsprings: Knowledge in Front End frameworks jQuery, React and Angular
-- - NodeJS & NetCore in the BackEnd
-- 📫 Send me a message if you have an idea or a suggestion.

 Do not hesitate to send me a feedback on this page